MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

     - Try-Catch for threading Errors, hardware related
     - TBA
 - TBA

+CS20 Level - verifying variable is loaded for more advanced OS debugging
+- add if (var !=null  && ???) soundEffects-array, playList-array, text( var, rect()-parameters ) | image( var, rect()-parameters );
+- ensuring variable populated for processing
+- catch with else and println ERROR with Exception
+- do not need to verify if variable is loaded
+- can still verify behaivour in CANVAS

 ### BoilerPlate & boilerplate_settings
 - Compiler sees Folder and Driver Class with Main Methods (setup & draw)